Charankrishcherry77/Tomcat-Installation/README.md

-(To make TOKMCAT AVAILABLE TO outside world)(SO THEY CAN DEPLOY ARTIFACTS) search for context.xml
+(To make TOMCAT AVAILABLE TO outside world)(SO THEY CAN DEPLOY ARTIFACTS) search for context.xml
 # find / -name context.xml